guettli/programming-guidelines/README.rst

 * If a error happens in a shell script, the interpreter steps silently to the next line.
 Yes I know you can use "set -e".
 But  you don't get a stacktrace.
 Without stacktrace you waste a lot of time to analyze why this error happened.
 * AFAIK you can't do object oriented programming in a shell.
 I like inheritance.
 * AFAIK you can't raise exceptions in shell scripts.
 * Shell-Scripts tend to call a lot of subprocesses.
-Every call to grep,head,tail,cut  creates a new process.
+Every call to grep, head, tail, cut  creates a new process.
 This tends to get slow.
+I have seen shell scripts which start thousand processes per second.
+After re-writing them in Python they were 100 times faster und 100 times more readable.
 * I do this "find ... | xargs" daily, but only while using the shell interactively.
 But what happends if a filename contains a newline character?
 Yes, I know "find ... -print0 | xargs -r0", but now "find .. | grep | xargs" does not work any more ....
 It is dirty and will never get clean.
 * Look at all the pitfalls: ` Bash Pitfalls <https://mywiki.wooledge.org/BashPitfalls>`_ My conclusion: I prefer to walk on solid ground, I don't write shell scripts any more.